Craig Ishii has dedicated his career to the development of

 Sophie Wang is Kizuna's Marketing and Development

-Coordinator.
-In this capacity, she works to ensure that Kizuna is able to sustain the organization’s mission of growing the next generation.
+Manager.
+In this capacity, she ensures that Kizuna is able to sustain the organization’s mission of growing the next generation.
 She also manages Kizuna's social media and is our unofficial in-house photographer.

 summer in Los Angeles, as well as a mentor and head mentor for the Pomona College Asian American Mentor Program.